SciML/DataInterpolations.jl/README.md

 - `Loess(u,t,d,α)` - A local least square regression. `d` is the degree of the polynomial to use and `α` is a smoothing parameter.

-- `GPInterpolation(u,t,m,k,n=-2.0)` - A Gaussian Process interpolation.
+- `GPInterpolation(u,t,m,k,n=-2.0)` - A Gaussian Process interpolation via GaussianProcess.jl.
 Stochastic: each trajectory is different. `m` is mean function. `k` is kernel function. `n` is log standard deviation of observation noise and defaults to `-2.0`.

 	- Available Mean functions
 		- `MeanZero` - Zero mean function